cdupont/Nomic-old/README.md

 Nomyx
 =========

-a Nomic game in Haskell
+A Nomic game in Haskell

 Nomyx is a fabulous and strange game where you have the right to change the rules in the middle of the game!